-MSN Clinical Faculty will meet at the beginning and near the end of the planning of student clinical placements to coordinate the student and other clinical placement details.
-Once the clinical site commits to the clinical placement, instructors will facilitate the logistics in order to preserve the placement and ensure the student success.
-To the degree possible, student placements are also made considering the student's home city location.
+Faculty will meet at the beginning and near the end of the planning of student clinical placements to coordinate the student, day of the week and other clinical placement details.
+Once the clinical site commits to the student placement, instructors will facilitate the logistics in order to preserve the placement and ensure the student success.
+Once arranged with an agency, placements will not be changed.
+To the degree possible, student placements are also made considering the student's home city location and in the case of NRS 461, their place of employment if in a setting of their potential employer.
 Student's area of interest will not be guaranteed in any of the preceptor-based clinicals.